 Give Customers Support

 Go to the keyword automation feature.
 This helps you give it a list of words that usually appear in customers’ questions.
 Write a response for each.
 In some cases, you’ll need to set it up to ask another question first.

 An example is when you have different delivery times for some products.
 The customer asks for the shipping duration.
-It asks “for which product?”
+It asks “For which product?”
 This can simply be a yes/no answer where a customer is asked for a type.

 The customer answers.
-It matches the keyword or answer to a stored response.
+It matches the keyword or answers to a stored response.
 A message is sent.
 Keywords can include “ship, international, discounts” etc. Have all the common ones covered?
 Keep track of what needs follow-up questions.

 Facebook Messenger marketing for eCommerce stores isn’t as effective without a long subscriber list.
 Here’s how to grow it:

 Hold A Giveaway